-SAFEchild’s Welcome Baby program accompanies new mothers on the greatest adventure of all — becoming a mom!
+SAFEchild’s Welcome Baby and Moms Supporting Moms programs accompany new mothers on the greatest adventure of all — becoming a mom!

 New moms are often exhausted, uncomfortable and overwhelmed caring for their infant.
 Welcome Baby’s home visiting program pairs a new mom with an experienced mom who provides support that is so critical during the first year of motherhood.
-Welcome Baby volunteer mentors offer not just friendship, but are trained to help new moms cope with the challenges of caring for an infant.
+Welcome Baby volunteer mentors are trained to help new moms cope with the challenges of caring for an infant.
 The mom and mentor meet at home or at a park, museum or other location in the community twice a month.

 Moms Supporting Moms Program